-As a pilot program to better serve taxpayers the No-Rule for §§ 368(a)(1) (A), (B), (C), (E) and (F), and §§ 332 and 351 were combined, simplified and expanded.
-Our objective is to encourage taxpayers to seek rulings on transactions involving §§ 351 and 368 significant issues that are not essentially free from doubt, and to prevent expending limited Service resources on the tax consequences of transactions that are clear under controlling authorities.
+As a pilot program to better serve taxpayers the No-Rule for §§ 368(a)(1)(A), (B), (C), (E) and (F), and §§ 332, 351, and 1036 were combined, simplified and expanded.
+Our objective is to encourage taxpayers to seek rulings on transactions involving these provisions where there are significant issues that are not essentially free from doubt, and to prevent expending limited Service resources on the tax consequences of transactions that are clear under controlling authorities.
 In addition, the Service will now rule on an entire transaction if there is a significant issue, and the Service eliminated the overlap provision which prohibited the Service from issuing rulings under any Code section if the transaction qualifies under both one of the sections listed in this revenue procedure and under a section not listed in this revenue procedure.

-(30) Section 351.-See section 3.01(29) above.

-(31) Section 368.-See section 3.01(29) above.

-(32) Section 368(a)(1)(B).-Definitions Relating to Corporate Reorganizations.-The acceptability of an estimation procedure or the acceptability of a specific sampling procedure to determine the basis of stock acquired by an acquiring corporation in a reorganization described in § 368(a)(1)(B).

-(33) Section 425.-Substitution or Assumption of Incentive Options.-Whether the substitution of a new Incentive Stock Option ("ISO") for an old ISO, or the assumption of an old ISO, by an employer by reason of a corporate transaction constitutes a modification which results in the issuance of a new option by reason of failing to satisfy the spread test requirement of § 425(a)(1) or the ratio test requirement of § 1.425-1(a)(4).
+- (31) Section 351.-See section 3.01(30) above. - (32) Section 368.-See section 3.01(30) above. - (33) Section 368(a)(1)(B).- Definitions Relating to Corporate Reorganizations.-The acceptability of an estimation procedure or the acceptability of a specific sampling procedure to determine the basis of stock acquired by an acquiring corporation in a reorganization described in § 368(a)(1)(B). - (34) Section 425.-Substitution or Assumption of Incentive Stock Options.-Whether the substitution of a new Incentive Stock Option ("ISO") for an old ISO, or the assumption of an old ISO, by an employer by reason of a corporate transaction constitutes a modification which results in the issuance of a new option by reason of failing to satisfy the spread test requirement of § 425(a)(1) or the ratio test requirement of § 1.425-1(a)(4).
 The Service will continue to rule on the issue of whether the new ISO or the assumption of the old ISO gives the employee additional benefits not present under the old option within the meaning of § 425(a)(2).